fdm-monster/fdm-monster/docs/guides/windows_service.md

 ./update-fdm-monster.ps1
 ```

 The script should succeed with your FDM Monster server running again.
+Please have patience, as the server will not be available for a short while.

 ## Uninstalling the service
 Uninstalling the service is possible through a Powershell script.